-Lo-411: LOGISTICS INFORMATION SYSTEMS - Introduction to the application of information technology in logistics organizations, roles of managers and staff professionals in developing and using information systems based on current and future technology.
+Lo-411: LOGISTICS INFORMATION SYSTEM - Introduction to the application of information technology in logistics organizations, roles of managers and staff professionals in developing and using information systems based on current and future technology.
 Includes using computer packages Microsoft Access, Microsoft Visio, Microsoft Map Point, and Microsoft Excel to solve logistics and transportation problems, and study of logistics related technologies using electronic data interchange and electronic identification systems.
-Prerequisites: Lo-301, Ma-101, Ma-211, and senior standing or department chair permission.
+Prerequisites: Cs-150, Lo-301, Ma-101 or Ma-211, Ms-110 or Ms-150 or Ms-151, and Ms-251 or Ms-253 or Os-203.
 Rec.
 3, Cr.
 3.

 Lo-422: INTERNATIONAL LOGISTICS - A study of the various components of international logistics system such as import/export procedures and documentation, international commercial and payment terms, world shipping markets, air and ocean freight management, third party logistics service providers, and cargo and financial risk management issues.
-Prerequisites: Lo-301, Ma-101, Ma-211, and senior standing or department chair permission.
-Rec.
-3, Cr.
-3.
+Prerequisites: Cs-150,